-- The general location of the Community Campus Site is illustrated in Map 4: Land Use Concept and may be subject to further refinement during the Outline Plan/ Neighbourhood Area Structure Plan stage.
+- 1. The general location of school sites the Community Campus Site is illustrated in Map 34: Land Use Concept and may be subject to further refinement during the Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment stage.
 Any changes to the location will not require amendments to the NOASP.
-Any changes to the type or number of schools within the Plan Area will require an amendment to the NOASP. - School sites within the Community Campus Site shall be identified at the Outline Plan/Neighbourhood Area Structure Plan stage and dedicated at the subdivision stage.
+Any changes to the type or number of schools within the Plan Area will require an amendment to the NOASP.
+School sites identified within the Shadow Plan Area are primarily meant for illustration purposes and will be subject to further refinement depending on the future direction taken on the Eastern Quarter Section by the Town. - School sites within the Community Campus Site shall be identified at the Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment stage and dedicated at the subdivision stage.
 The size of school sites should be in accordance with any agreement between the Town of Okotoks and the applicable school divisions. - School buildings should be designed and encouraged to integrate a variety of uses that benefit the community and reinforce the role of the school as the social, educational and activity centre for surrounding residents. - 4.
-School buildings are encouraged to be multi-storey to reduce the amount of land required for the school site and to allow for Municipal Reserve lands to be equitably distributed across the Plan Area. - School buildings shall be located adjacent to a collector street and should be integrated along the active transportation network with a set of accessible and direct safe routes to encourage active transportation amongst students. - 6.
-The transportation network supporting new development in the Plan Area shall integrate with the Community Campus site by providing vehicular and active transportation connections to the campus site. - 7.
-School sites are encouraged to be co-located and/or integrated with other institutional, civic or recreational uses in the Plan Area, resulting in a shared site, at the Outline Plan/Neighbourhood Area Structure Plan stage. - 8.
+School buildings are encouraged to be multi-storey to reduce the amount of land required for the school site and to allow for Municipal Reserve lands to be equitably distributed across the Plan Area. - 5.
+School buildings shall be located adjacent to a collector street and should be integrated along the active transportation network with a set of accessible and direct safe routes to encourage active transportation amongst students. - 6.
+The transportation network supporting new development in the Plan Area shall integrate with the Community Campus site by providing vehicular and active transportation connections to the campus site.

+- School sites are encouraged to be co-located and/or integrated with other institutional, civic or recreational uses in the Plan Area, resulting in a shared site, at the Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment stage. - 8.
 Opportunities for school sites to be integrated with the environmental open space system including, but not limited to overland drainage are encouraged to be explored.

-4.8 Spaces in Between
+4.78 Spaces in Between